COSC3020/theoretical-sorting-aijun-hall-uwyo/README.md

 Theoretically we could then test the given output to ensure it is actually sorted, and most importantly its runtime for any given input.

-The first thing I would do as a sanity check would be to generate some relatively large input array size (say 1 000 000), and run the algorithm over and over again many times.
-I think this would be a good thing to check first, because it would be a quick and easy way to ensure that the output is actually deterministic in the first place.
-If this first test doesn't show deterministic characterstics, then we can already debunk the claim of $O(n)$ runtime.

 I would then start with inputting lists of varying lengths, and then analyze the growth rate of the time to spit out an output, with inputsize `n` plotted against time.

 I would then move on to inputting lists that are already sorted to some extent.
 I would try inputting a 100% sorted list, then a 90%, then an 80%, etc...